Set up automated device enrollment in Intune

 Assign an enrollment profile to devices

-Before devices can be enrolled, you need to assign an enrollment program profile to them.
+Before devices can be enrolled, you need to assign an enrollment profile to them.

 You can also assign serial numbers to profiles in the Apple Serial Numbers pane.

-- Select Devices.
-Select devices in the list, and then select Assign profile.
+- Select all devices you want to assign, and then select Assign profile.

-- Under Assign profile, choose a profile for the devices, and then select Assign.
+- Under Assign profile, choose the automated device enrollment profile you created for the devices, and then select Assign.

 Assign a default profile

 You can pick a default profile to be applied to all devices that enroll with a specific token.

 - In Microsoft Intune admin center, select Devices > iOS/iPadOS > iOS/iPadOS enrollment > Enrollment Program Tokens.